mbercx/pybat/pybat/examples/config/README.md

 rm config.tar.gz
 ```

 Once you've made the necessary changes, use `pybat config` to configure pybat based on the configuration files.
-Be sure to check the help of each configure command with `-h` before using them.
+Be sure to check the help of each `config` subcommand with `-h` before using them.